data-umbrella/data-umbrella.github.io/_pages/press.md

 ### Data Umbrella receives mention in [Diversity in Action](https://mydigitalpublication.com/publication/?m=46265&i=763269&p=58&ver=html5) magazine (Oct 2022)

 [Polly Mitchell-Guthrie](https://www.linkedin.com/in/pollymitchellguthrie/), a community member and a long-time proponent of diversity, was interviewed by the magazine [Diversity in Action](https://mydigitalpublication.com/publication/?m=46265&i=763269&p=58&ver=html5) on her career in data analytics.
 She shared Data Umbrella as a community which supports underrepresented persons.
+The full article is available on pages 56 and 57.

 <p float="left">
    <a href="https://mydigitalpublication.com/publication/?m=46265&i=763269&p=58&ver=html5">